fluiddyn/fluidsim/doc/install.rst

    export FLUIDDYN_NUM_PROCS_BUILD=2

-Fluidsim is also sensible to the environment variables:
+Fluidsim is also sensitive to the environment variables:

 - ``FLUIDSIM_PATH``: path where the simulation results are saved.